 At the AGM it was agreed that subs would go up to £2.50 per visit and the annual fee would be £30.00.

-The meeting last night (Thursday) was well attended with the usual tea/coffee and biscuits.
+The last meeting on Thursday night for some time, was well attended, with the usual tea/coffee and biscuits.

 Thanks to Peter for writing the Phonebox Magazine article regarding the exhibition and taking photographs of the event.
-I shall be able to publish some Photographs of the last exhibition soon.
+I have been able to publish some Photographs of the 2018 exhibition, accessed via the exhibition page.

 Alan B has kindly donated some locomotives and rolling stock for use on the layout.